In my first role, I sat in a lot meetings. (Too many — to even throw together an estimate).

 As a research specialist in a large consulting firm, it was my job to provide senior executives the information they required to help clients (and sell projects, of course).
-The firm functioned much more like a creative agency than your standard consulting group — so there was always a lot of open discussion.
+The firm functioned much more like a creative agency than your standard consulting group — so there was always a lot of discussion.
 My bit in the scheme of a meeting was usually rather brief, yet it was best that I sit through every meeting in its entirety.
-If not present, the group might commit to research questions that simply weren’t deliverable.
+If not present, the group might commit to research questions that simply weren’t deliverable — or a schedule that I knew I could not meet.
 At times, I would have to reel the group back to solid ground.
 They seemed comfortable with that dynamic — which on some level always surprised me.

 So, there I would sit in conference rooms, minute after minute.